 What Is A Drop Shot Fishing Rig?

 This rigging style allows your bait to be suspended at your chosen depth off the bottom and is also a good finesse tactic as the gear used is so light.
-It also makes your bait look more natural to predators, and you can easily get your bait into the strike zone.
+It also makes your bait look more natural to predators, and you can easily get it into the strike zone.

 It’s a very effective rig for catching all types of bass, walleye, pike, and other predators that feed near the bottom.

-The Drop Shot Technique
+Drop Shot Technique & Benefits

 Your Bait Looks More Natural